Caring resources and information for parents

 It may be helpful to order a copy of our booklet Children and Young People with Cancer: A guide for parents which has lots of information and advice on coping with a child’s cancer, the impact of a diagnosis, looking after yourself and practical support.

-Call the Irish Cancer Society Cancer Nurseline on Freephone 1800 200 700 to order a copy or you can download it below:
+Call the Irish Cancer Society Cancer Support Line on Freephone 1800 200 700 to order a copy or you can download it below:

 The Irish Cancer Society also works with cancer support groups and centres across the country to ensure people affected by cancer, including parents of children diagnosed with cancer, have access to confidential support, including professional counselling.

 Our parent peer supporters are trained to provide emotional and practical support to you while your child is going through or has finished treatment.
-For more information, call our Nurseline or see our online directory for your local cancer support centre.
+For more information, call our Support Line or see our online directory for your local cancer support centre.

 Patient travel and financial support services for children with cancer

 The Irish Cancer Society provides practical and financial support for patients in need, who are undergoing cancer treatments.
-There are two services available to children through the Society:
+There are two funds available to children through the Society:

-Travel2Care is a fund, made available by the National Cancer Control Programme (NCCP), for patients who are having difficulty getting to and from their treatments while attending one of the national centres of excellence.
+Travel2Care is a fund, made available by the National Cancer Control Programme (NCCP), for patients who are having difficulty getting to and from their treatments while attending one of the designated centres of excellence or their satellites.

 The medical social worker in your child’s hospital will apply on behalf of your family, if eligible.